bewpage/redux-weather-app/README.md

 This project was bootstrapped with Create React App.
-This is react app template
+This is react-redux app template